It's no secret now: New Prague wins Class 2A gymnastics title

 "I knew what the scores were because I looked.
 I do every time.
 So I pranked them and made them think we were going to get fourth," Barsness said mischieviously.

 The announcements commenced.
 When New Prague wasn't called for fourth place, suspicions were raised.
-"I was like, 'OK, we placed,' " said fellow captain Sam Solheid.
+"I was like, 'OK, we placed,' " fellow captain Sam Solheid said.
 "And then they called third, and then second.
 And I looked at Ella and she was like, 'I fooled you!' "

-"As seniors, this means the world," said tri-captain Jadyn Klein.
+"As seniors, this means the world," tri-captain Jadyn Klein said.
 "I was so sad when she convinced us we'd lost.
 It was a high and a low in about 10 minutes."

 The Trojans' strength all season was their depth.
 It's not a top-heavy lineup, but multiple girls have the ability to score big, an asset that was enhanced when the Trojans got hit by the injury bug midway through the season.